Mudhal Idam

 Mudhal Idam is a 2011 Indian Tamil-language romantic comedy film written and directed by newcomer R. Kumaran.
-The film, starring Vidharth along with debutante Kavitha Nair, is notably AVM Productions' 175th production.
+The film is notably AVM Productions' 175th production.
+The film features Vidharth along with debutante Kavitha Nair, while Kishore, Kalairani, Ilavarasu, and Appukutty play supporting roles.
+The music was composed by D. Imman with cinematography by P. Sellathurai and editing by V. T. Vijayan.
+The film was released on 19 August 2011.

 Plot

 Mahesh (Vidharth) is a thug in Thanjavur whose only ambition is to emerge as the number 1 rowdy with his name topping the list of wanted criminals in the local police station.
-He is called Yamakunji by his friends, for he wants to send fear in the spine of his opponents.
+He is called Yamakunji by his friends, for he wants to send fear down the spines of his opponents.
 He indulges in all unlawful activities to achieve his mission.
 However, for his mother (Kalairani), he is the best son on earth.
 She earns her livelihood running an idly shop.
 Mahesh meets Mythili (Kavitha Nair), a school student and the daughter of a bus conductor Ponnusamy (Ilavarasu).
 Mythili falls for him; however, Ponnusamy opposes their affair.
 Things take a turn when Karuppu Balu (Kishore), the number one rowdy in the area, comes out of jail.
 Mahesh incurs the wrath of the aspiring MLA for no fault of his.
 Things take a turn when Mythili elopes from her house and Mahesh is forced to kill Balu.
 The movie ends with a strong message.